Notice: This page requires JavaScript to function properly.

 Image Optimization

 This is important for web pages, where large image files can slow page load times and make the website feel sluggish.
-By following the following tips, we can improve the overall performance and accessibility of the website.
+By following the following tips, you can improve the overall performance and accessibility of the website.

 • Resize images to the appropriate size.
 Resize images to the size they will be displayed on the web page rather than uploading large images and resizing them using HTML or CSS;